 Investing is another way for your money to grow with a longer-term horizon.
 Investing helps your money grow when the value of the stock appreciates over time.
 You also benefit through compound growth when dividends (profit sharing to stockholders) are reinvested in buying more of the stock.

 Debt is a ball and chain that traps you into working more hours to pay for items you’ve purchased in the past that may not have any present-day value.
 Managing debt means reducing the cost of borrowing through refinancing and consolidation along with eliminating debt to positively impact your net worth.

 Credit is a tool and when used wisely can help you leverage other people’s money to achieve your life goals.
 However, mindlessly using credit can lead to long-term debt and the financial stress that comes with any financial obligation.
-Learn how credit works, improve your score, and track your spending to keep you from relying on credit.
+Learn how credit works, improve your score, manage your debt, and track your spending to keep you from relying on credit.